grafana/grafana/docs/sources/developers/plugins/migration-guide/v9.x-v10.x/_index.md

 ## Verifying plugin behaviour with React 18

-One of the major changes in Grafana 10 is our upgrade to React 18 and use of the new React client rendering API.
+Grafana 10 includes our upgrade to React 18 and use of the new React client rendering API.
 These changes were delivered to the core `grafana` repo with [PR 64428](https://github.com/grafana/grafana/pull/64428).

 Whilst this brings us many significant benefits, there's a potential for this to impact the way your plugin works.
 In particular, there could be unintended side effects caused by the changes around improving consistency with `useEffect` timings and automatic batching of state updates.